rob-blasetti/btc-network-visualisation/README.md

 - To add/adjust countries, edit `src/geo/countries.js` and `src/geo/sampleNodes.js`.
 - Backdrop images are generated from a canvas; replace with flag or map textures if desired.

+Map overlay & controls:
+- A semi-transparent equirectangular world map is rendered as a plane below nodes.
+- OrbitControls: left-drag orbit, right-drag pan, wheel zoom.
+- You can tweak pan/zoom speeds in `src/main.js` (look for `OrbitControls` settings).

 ## License

 MIT